paulyhedral/Snapper/README.md

 Version
 -------

-0.14
+0.20

 Platforms
 ---------

-Snapper is designed to work on iOS 5.1 or higher, or Mac OS X Lion (10.7) or higher.
+Snapper is designed to work on iOS 7.0 or higher, or Mac OS X Mountain Lion (10.8) or higher.

 Requirements
 ------------